Are Hydrocarbons a Curse or Foundation for the Global Economy?

 10. History of civilisational development; agricultural and industrial revolutions; the progress of science and religion have always been connected to the evolution of a raw paradigm.

 11. Hardware, software and networking technologies are not a novelty, but with each year they drift further apart from the third industrial revolution, yet becoming more sophisticated and integral.
-Digital technologies transform the society and global energy system.
+Digital technologies transform society and the global energy system.

 Conference participants noted that the fuel and energy sector's impact on the global economy could not be overestimated.
 Energy is the foundation on which development of enterprises, industries and society as a whole rests.
 But alternative technologies are undoubtedly an integral element of technological progress in which humanity's future lies.
 Therefore vast financial, human and material resources must be allocated for acceptance and enhancement of such technologies.

 Balanced social development strategies should be nonetheless based on satisfying current energy needs, which cannot be met once moving away from hydrocarbons altogether.
-New projects that may become viable several dozens of years later should be certainly given attention to.
+New projects that may become viable several dozens of years later should be certainly considered.
 Still, none of the new energy sources, despite them being ecologically-friendly in theory, will replace fossil fuels soon.
 The critical shortcomings will prevent them from constituting a proper alternative to raw materials.

 As such, wind generators and solar panels will remain outside competition during the next ten to twenty years because of poor efficiency of energy conversion and storage processes.